krwhlee15/woodbot-labs/Lab4/README.md

 - Create appropriate trajectories to best determine the effect

 ### Which one do you use to make the decisions, math model, physics simulation, hardware?
-> - Your answer
+> - Physics Simulation

 #### Why?
-> - The math model is...
+> - The math model is decent, but it is not as accurate as the physics simulation.
+It may give an idealistic set of data, but it is not as accurate.
-> - The physics simulation is...
+> - The physics simulation is the best choice because it is the most realistic to our situation and gives us the most reliable data which we could use.
-> - The hardware is...
+> - The hardware would be the best if we could measure the CoM for the hardware.
+However, we cannot find where the center of mass is.
+Also, even if we could find the center of mass, we could not figure out how to adjust the center of mass.
+Also, the battery makes the CoM variable.

 ### Results and Discussions
 > - Tell us your observations.